Communication-Efficient Local Decentralized SGD Methods: Local Decentralized SGD (LD-SGD)

 \begin{assumption}[Bounded variance] There exists some $\sigma > 0$ such that $\forall \ k \in [n]$,

 \end{assumption}

-Recall from Eq.~\eqref{eq:goal} that $f(\x) = \frac{1}{n} \sum_{k=1}^n f_k(\x)$ is the global objective function.
-If the data distributions are not identical, that is, $\DM_k \neq \DM_l$ for $k \neq l$, then the global objective is not the same to the local objectives.
+Recall from~\eqref{eq:goal} that $f(\x) = \frac{1}{n} \sum_{k=1}^n f_k(\x)$ is the global objective function.
+If data distributions are not identical ($\DM_k \neq \DM_l$ for $k \neq l$), then the global objective is not the same to the local objectives.
 In this case, we define $\kappa$ to quantify the degree of non-iid.
 If the data across nodes are iid, then $\kappa = 0$.

 \begin{assumption}[Degree of non-iid] There exists some $\kappa \ge 0$ such that

 \end{assumption}